isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 FDWs/CNs should not travel if feeling unwell.

 ### 4. My FDW/CN has recovered from a previous COVID-19 infection, can she be discharged from the dedicated SHN facility earlier?

-FDWs and CNs serving SHN at the dedicated SHN facilities will have to take the COVID-19 serology and polymerase chain reaction (PCR) tests within the first few days of arrival.
+FDWs and CNs serving SHN at dedicated SHN facilities need to take the COVID-19 serology and polymerase chain reaction tests within the first few days of arrival.

-Based on these two test results, FDWs and CNs who have recovered from a previous COVID-19 infection will be identified.
-They will be discharged from SHN around Day 5 of their arrival. **They can only leave the dedicated SHN facility after getting instructions to do so.**
+Based on these two tests, FDWs and CNs identified to have recovered from COVID-19 will be discharged from SHN around Day 4 or 5 of their arrival.
+They can only leave the dedicated SHN facility <b>after getting instructions to do so</b>.

+These FDWs and CNs will get an SMS with instructions to contact their employment agent or employer.
+Employment agents and employers must then arrange for transport to pick the FDWs and CNs up from the dedicated SHN facilities.

-The party who submitted the FDW’s/CN’s entry approval request (employer or employment agent) will be notified of her discharge and must arrange for transport from the dedicated SHN facility.
-The charges for the dedicated SHN facility will be prorated and the excess will be refunded to the credit card used for payment.
+The charges for the stay at the dedicated SHN facility will be prorated.
+The excess will be refunded to the credit card used for payment <b>around 1 month after the SHN discharge</b>.
+Depending on your bank, it may take up to another 10 working days for the refund to be reflected on your credit card statement.

-Individuals with a positive PCR test result will be sent to a hospital or community care facility for isolation and treatment, where appropriate.

-All other individuals must serve their full 14-day SHN at the dedicated SHN facilities.

 ### 5. How do I request for my FDW/CN to share a room at the dedicated SHN facility?
 Where can I find the room sharing indemnity forms?